Reading time: 3 min.

 I can’t say yet, but in fact it can limit the mistakes I could make as a non-professional real estate investor (yet) and it doesn’t freeze too much of my capital for too many years.

-A good point is that renting yield, in this case, starts to flow from the very first month we take action.
+A good point is that renting yield, if I buy-to-let online, starts to flow from the very first month I take action.
+In real life if I buy a property to let I might have to wait months to earn the first money.

 Do you have any questions?
 I am happy to answer everything I know.